 How much do Lyft drivers make per hour?

-On average, Lyft drivers earn around $20 per hour, and some earn up to $35 per hour.
+On average, Lyft drivers earn between minimum wage, and up to $35 per hour.
 Lyft drivers are paid based on each ride that they fulfill, pocketing about 75-80% of each fare (Lyft gets the other 20-25%, depending on when the driver joined Lyft).
-Lyft drivers also keep 100% of all tips they make.
+Lyft drivers also keep 100% of any tips they make.